giuliadev95/CRM/README.md

-# HOW I CREATED THE PROEJCT
+# HOW I CREATED THE PROJECT

 ## BACKEND